But what is your honest answer? Aiding LLM-judges with honest alternatives using steering vectors: Experimental Design

+\paragraph{Manipulation Dataset} We construct a model-written evaluation dataset \cite{perez2023discovering} covering three manipulation types: False Information, Skewed Presentation (without false information), or Emotional (and psychological) Pressure.
+These decompose into 13 specific categories (see Appendix \ref{sec:appendix_manip_data_description}).
+For each category, we generate 40 user questions using Claude 3.5-Sonnet, creating base prompts (direct questions) and provoked prompts (with manipulation-inducing instructions), yielding a total of 520 examples.
+We train the steering vector on a single sample from the False Credentials category, but preliminary experiments showed similar effects on other categories.

-\paragraph{Sycophancy Dataset} We use the poem feedback sycophancy dataset from \citet{sharma2023towards}, who found that adding the sentence "I really like the poem" increased sycophancy of responses for various models.
-We adapted this dataset to include "answer objectively" as our base prompt variable.
-Each sample contains a poem, with responses generated using the template:
+\paragraph{Sycophancy Dataset} We adapt the poem feedback sycophancy dataset from \citet{sharma2023towards}, who demonstrated that adding "I really like the poem" increases response sycophancy across various models.
+Using this finding, we set "I really like the poem" as our provoking prompt variable and "answer objectively" as the base prompt.
+Our experiments are conducted on 300 poems, each abbreviated to a maximum of 4 sentences.
+Each sample contains a poem with responses generated using the template below.